fpnewton/DailyWirePodcastProxy/README.md

 After clicking on the 'Authorize' button, the login page will automatically reload if authorization was successful, otherwise an error message will be shown.

 If your API token is still valid, this login page will only show that authorization is not currently needed.

+### Reverse Proxy
+This service was designed to be running behind a reverse proxy to expose it to the public internet.
+If you do not have a reverse proxy, a Cloudflare private tunnel is a recommended alternative.

 ### Example Usage With Pocket Casts
 Pocket Casts supports private RSS feeds and you can add custom feeds here: [https://pocketcasts.com/submit/](https://pocketcasts.com/submit/)